 \textbf{Case (iii):} when $K=\C$ and $\rho$ is not semisimple.
-In this case, when the reduction process terminates, $Z_{\norm}$ admits a complex variation of mixed Hodge structure ($\bR$-VMHS) such that its mixed period map $Z_{\rm norm}^{\rm univ}\to \cM$ has discrete fibers.
-In this case, two extra difficulties occur compared to Case (ii): \begin{itemize} \item the monodromy group may not act on the mixed period domain discretely, and thus we cannot take the quotient of the period map by the monodromy group. \item The mixed period domain does not have the desired non-positive curvature in the pure case. \end{itemize} This is resolved by a technical result (cf. Proposition \ref{prop_E}) which allows us to simultaneously explore the geometry of the mixed period map of the $\bR$-VMHS and the period map of the $\C$-VHS corresponding to the semi-simplification of the $\bR$-VMHS.
+In this case, when the reduction process terminates, $Z_{\norm}$ admits a real variation of mixed Hodge structure ($\bR$-VMHS), where its mixed period map $Z_{\rm norm}^{\rm univ}\to \cM$ has discrete fibers.
+In this case, two additional difficulties arise compared to Case (ii): \begin{itemize} \item The monodromy group may not act on the mixed period domain discretely, and thus we cannot take the quotient of the period map by the monodromy group. \item The mixed period domain does not have the desired non-positive curvature as in the pure case. \end{itemize} These difficulties are resolved by a technical result (see Proposition \ref{prop_E}) which enables us to simultaneously explore the geometry of the mixed period map of the $\bR$-VMHS and the period map of the $\C$-VHS corresponding to the semi-simplification of the $\bR$-VMHS.

-In \cite{AW}, we obtain discreteness of the monodromy group from a deep theorem of Esnault-Groechenig (\cite{EG18}, see also \cite{Esnault} for a survey).
-In this paper, the discreteness of monodromy groups are deduced from nonarchemidean Hodge theory, which is same as the approach in \cite{BKT}.
+In \cite{AW}, the discreteness of the monodromy group is obtained from a deep theorem of Esnault-Groechenig (\cite{EG18}, see also \cite{Esnault} for a survey).
+In this paper, the discreteness of monodromy groups is deduced from nonarchemidean Hodge theory, which is same as the approach in \cite{BKT}.

 In theory, we could bypass Case (ii) and directly prove the more general Case (iii).
-However, we decide to write the proof in separate cases to isolate the few technical arguments and to benefit the readers who would be satisfied understanding the proof up to Case (ii).
+However, we chose to present the proof in separate cases to isolate the technical arguments and to accommodate readers who are satisfied with understanding the proof up to Case (ii).